Bridging Composite and Real: Towards End-to-end Deep Image Matting: Introduction

-The contributions of this paper are four-fold\footnote{The source code, datasets, models, and a video demo will be made publicly available at \url{https://github.com/JizhiziLi/animal-matting}}:
+To fairly evaluate matting models' generalization ability on real-world images, we make the first attempt to establish a large-scale benchmark consists of 2,000 high-resolution real-world animal images and 10,000 real-world portrait images along with manually carefully labeled fine alpha mattes.
+Comparing with previous datasets~\citep{xu2017deep,Qiao_2020_CVPR,shen2016deep} as in (i) and (ii) of Figure~\ref{fig:motivation}(b) ORI-Track which only provide foreground images or low-resolution inaccurate alpha mattes, our benchmark includes all the high-resolution real-world original images and high-quality alpha mattes (more than 1080 pixels in the shorter side), which is beneficial to train models with better generalization on real-world images, and also suggests several new research problems which will be discussed later.

-$\bullet$ We propose a novel model named GFM for end-to-end natural animal image matting, which simultaneously generates global semantic segmentation and local alpha matte without any priors as input but a single image.
+The contributions of this paper are four-fold: \footnote{The source code, datasets, models, and a video demo will be made publicly available at \url{https://github.com/JizhiziLi/GFM}.}

-$\bullet$ We construct the first natural animal image matting dataset AM-2k, which benefits training a better model with good generalization by its large scale, diverse categories, and high-quality annotations.
+$\bullet$ We propose a novel model named GFM for end-to-end image matting, which simultaneously generates global semantic segmentation and local alpha matte without any priors as input but a single image.

 $\bullet$ We design a novel composition route RSSN to reduce various kinds of discrepancies and propose a large-scale high-resolution background dataset BG-20k to serve as better candidates for generating high-quality composite images.